sinhashutosh/User_Registration/README.md

-Rule2
+Rule3
+– Should
-– Should have at least 1 Upper Case -
+have at least 1
+numeric number in
-NOTE – All rules must be passedNOTE – All rules must be passed
+the password - NOTE – All rules must be passed